PascalJulien/State-HFM/README.md

 git submodule init && git submodule update
 ```

-Or you can just download the zip archive and unzip it
+Or just download the zip archive and unzip it

 ```bash
 sudo apt-get update